What is ASCLD/LAB?

 The American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) is the oldest and most well known crime/forensic laboratory accrediting body in the world.
 ASCLD/LAB has been accrediting crime laboratories since 1982 and currently accredits most of the federal, state and local crime laboratories in the United States plus forensic laboratories in six countries outside of the United States.

-The laboratory's current scope of accreditation can be found by searching for us on our accrediting body's website, or by clicking here.
+The laboratory's current scope of accreditation (certificate # ALI-111-T) and accreditation status can be found by searching for us on our accrediting body's website, or by clicking here.